School Talks and Workshops

 Creating great characters

 We develop a fantasy world that is original and convincing, using ideas solely from the students themselves and their interaction.
-This is a vibrant, often funny, session in what it takes to make a fantasy world real and compelling.
+This is a vibrant session in what it takes to make a fantasy world real and compelling.

 We use classic and contemporary examples to explore the four main repeated thematic archetypes in fiction, and how to use them to create powerful stories of your own.
 Sounds dry, but actually works fantastically well with year 7 upwards.

-I use characters and pictures from my own novels to stimulate the visual imaginations of the children.
-They go on to create their own personal images, which become the basis for a simple exercise in expressive descriptive writing.
+I use characters and pictures to stimulate the visual imaginations of the children.
+They go on to draw their own images, which become the basis for a simple exercise in expressive descriptive writing.

 Bespoke talks on request